shailis17/IT202-009/public_html/Project/Proposal.md

 ### Proposal Checklist and Evidence

 - Milestone 1
-    - [X] (11/2/2021) User will be able to register a new account
+    - [] (DATE OF COMPLETION) User will be able to register a new account
         -  List of Evidence of Feature Completion
-            - Status: Pending (Completed, Partially working, Incomplete, Pending)
+            - Status: Partially Working ==> TODO get form to only clear password fields in form
             - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
             - Pull Requests
                 - PR link #1: https://github.com/shailis17/IT202-009/pull/11
                 - PR link #2: https://github.com/shailis17/IT202-009/pull/27
+                - PR link #3: TODO ==> MS1-Delvierable-Fixes
             - Screenshots
                 - Screenshot #1
                 ![image](https://user-images.githubusercontent.com/83250817/140582985-37f7e4ab-bd6b-4198-91c7-4dafc4e36372.png)